Taranaki: History

 An uneasy truce was negotiated a year later, only to be broken in April 1863 as tensions over land occupation boiled over again.
 A total of 5,000 troops fought in the Second Taranaki War against about 1,500 men, women and children.
 The style of warfare differed markedly from that of the 1860–61 conflict as the army systematically took possession of Māori land by driving off the inhabitants, adopting a "scorched earth" strategy of laying waste to the villages and cultivations of Māori, whether warlike or otherwise.
 As the troops advanced, the Government built an expanding line of redoubts, behind which settlers built homes and developed farms.
 The effect was a creeping confiscation of almost a million acres (4,000 km^{2}) of land.

-The present main highway on the inland side of Mount Taranaki follows the path taken by the colonial forces under Major General Trevor Chute as they marched, with great difficulty, from Patea to New Plymouth in 1866.
+The present main highway on the inland side of Mount Taranaki follows the path taken by the colonial forces under Major General Trevor Chute as they marched, with great difficulty, from Pātea to New Plymouth in 1866.

 Armed Māori resistance continued in South Taranaki until early 1869, led by the warrior Tītokowaru, who reclaimed land almost as far south as Wanganui.
 A decade later, spiritual leader Te Whiti o Rongomai, based at Parihaka, launched a campaign of passive resistance against government land confiscation, which culminated in a raid by colonial troops on 5 November 1881.

 The confiscations, subsequently acknowledged by the New Zealand Government as unjust and illegal, began in 1865 and soon included the entire Taranaki district.
-Towns including Normanby, Hāwera and Carlyle (Patea) were established on land confiscated as military settlements.
+Towns including Normanby, Hāwera and Carlyle (Pātea) were established on land confiscated as military settlements.
 The release of a Waitangi Tribunal report on the situation in 1996 led to some debate on the matter.
 In a speech to a group of psychologists, Associate Minister of Māori Affairs Tariana Turia compared the suppression of Taranaki Māori to the Holocaust, provoking a vigorous reaction around New Zealand, with Prime Minister Helen Clark among those voicing criticism.